d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Editing Prolog code
 ═══════════════════

-  `sweep' includes a dedicated major mode for reading and editing Prolog code, called `sweeprolog-mode'.
+  Sweep includes a dedicated major mode for reading and editing Prolog code, called `sweeprolog-mode':

+  Command: sweeprolog-mode
+        Enable Sweep major mode for reading and editing SWI-Prolog code in the current buffer.
+  Variable: sweeprolog-mode-hook
+        Hook run after entering `sweeprolog-mode'.
+For more information about major mode hooks in Emacs see [Hooks] in the Emacs manual.

   To activate this mode in a buffer, type `M-x sweeprolog-mode'.
-To instruct Emacs to always open Prolog files in `sweeprolog-mode', modify the Emacs variable `auto-mode-alist' like so:
+To instruct Emacs to always open Prolog files in `sweeprolog-mode', modify the Emacs variable `auto-mode-alist' accordingly:

   ┌────
   │ (add-to-list 'auto-mode-alist '("\\.pl\\'"   . sweeprolog-mode))
   │ (add-to-list 'auto-mode-alist '("\\.plt\\'"  . sweeprolog-mode))
   └────

+  For more information about how Emacs chooses a major mode to use when you visit a file, see [Choosing Modes] in the Emacs manual.

+[Hooks] <info:emacs#Hooks>

+[Choosing Modes] <info:emacs#Choosing Modes>

 Indentation
 ───────────